 With the constraint in (18b), the achievable rate of every user for wireless access via NOMA must satisfy its minimum data rate constraint.
-Constraint (18c) ensures that the achievable rate from the MBS to every AP for the backhaul connection via beamforming has to be greater than the wireless access rate from that AP to the users.
-Constraint (18d) is imposed to guarantee the maximum transmit power constraint for the MBS, and constraint (18e) indicates that the transmit power of every AP is restricted by its maximum power level.
-Finally, constraints (18f) and (18g) hold due to the definition of binary variable $a{f,m,n,k}$ in the access downlink ($k \in \mathcal{A}$) and binary variable $b{f,m,k}$ in the backhaul downlink ($k \in \mathcal{B}$), respectively, for $f \in \mathcal{F}$, $m \in \mathcal{M}$, and $n \in \mathcal{N}$.
+Constraint (18c) ensures that the achievable rate from the MBS to every AP for backhaul connection via beamforming has to be greater than wireless access rate from that AP to the users.
+Constraint (18d) is imposed to guarantee the MBS's maximum transmit power limit, and constraint (18e) indicates that the transmit power of every AP is restricted by its maximum power level.
+Finally, constraints (18f) and (18g) hold due to the definition of binary variable $a{f,m,n,k}$ in access downlink $(k \in \mathcal{A})$ and binary variable $b{f,m,k}$ in backhaul downlink $(k \in \mathcal{B})$ , respectively.